Preregistering Research

 Registered Reports

 When a preregistration or study design is submitted to an academic journal for peer review, it becomes part of a Registered Report.
-Registered Reports were pioneered in 2012 to counter publication bias and questionable research practices.
+Registered Reports aim to counter publication bias and poor research practices.

 Download text version (DOCX).